zombocom/wicked/README.md

 ## Why

 Many times I'm left wanting a RESTful way to display a step by step process that may or not be associated with a resource.
-Wicked gives the flexibility to do what I want while hiding all the really scary stuff you shouldn't do in a controller to make this possible.
+Wicked gives the flexibility to do what I want while hiding all the really nasty stuff you shouldn't do in a controller to make this possible.
 At it's core Wicked is a RESTful(ish) state machine, but you don't need to know that, just use it.

 ## Install